-HCI continues to explore ways to identify and recruit providers to enhance and maintain a sufficient network.
-Based on the data from this reporting period, there is a weakness across the region for Gynecology, OB/GYN providers of all levels including physicians and physician assistants.
-It limits the ability to serve members of all ages and genders without unreasonable delay.
-HCI will focus on identifying the available providers in the region with this expertise and recruit them to serve Medicaid members.
+NHP continues to explore how to identify providers to recruit and maintain a sufficient network in a region with limited available primary care providers.
+Based on the data from this reporting period, there is a strong need across the region for Gynecology and OB/GYN providers of all levels including physicians and physician assistants.
+It limits the ability to serve members of all ages and genders without delays.
+NHP's barrier will be identifying the available providers in the region with this expertise and recruiting them to serve Medicaid members.